Korporatsioon Sakala

+History

-The motto of korp!
-Sakala is One for all, and all for one!
-Its principles are natio, democratia and fraternitas, which are represented by the colors blue, violet and white as well the main principles of korp!
-Sakala are national loyalty, patriotism, promoting education, healthy living and physical recreation.
-The goal of korp!
-Sakala is to strengthen the academic bonds and support its members both morally and materially.
-With its activities Sakala intends to improve Estonia’s self-governance, preserve and advance its culture and to support realization of the ideas of democracy.
+Korporatsioon Sakala was established at the University of Tartu on November 14, 1909.
+Its goal is to strengthen academic bonds and support its membersmorally and materially.
+With its activities, Sakala intends to improve Estonia’s self-governance, preserve and advance its culture, and support the realization of the ideas of democracy.

 Korp!
-Sakala's convent house is one of the architectural masterpieces in Tartu, planned by renowned Finnish national architect's Armas Lindgren and Wivi Lönn and completed in 1911.
-The high ceilings, prominent hall and plenty of space make it ideal for a student corporation.
+Sakala's convent house at Veski 69 is one of the architectural masterpieces in Tartu, planned by renowned Finnish national architects Armas Lindgren and Wivi Lönn and completed in 1911.
+The high ceilings, prominent hall, and plenty of space make it ideal for a student corporation.

-In 1941 the building was hit with a flame bomb and the only thing that survived was the walls.
-During the Second world war it was used as a medical station and command post.
+In 1941 the building was hit by an incendiary bomb, leaving only the walls standing.
+During the Second World War it was used as a medical station and command post.
 After the war ended, the building was given to the Tartu Art School.
-Forty years later, the house was returned to Sakala by the municipality and with great effort from Sakala's members and support from abroad, it was finally renovated a couple of years later.
+Forty years later, the house was returned to Sakala by the municipality, and with great effort from Sakala's members and support from abroad, it was finally renovated a couple of years later.

 During the Soviet annexation of Estonia, korp!
-Sakala was banned for nearly 50 years.
-It was officially reinstated with University of Tartu on May 12, 1989.
+Sakala was banned for nearly fifty years.
+It was officially reinstated with the University of Tartu on May 12, 1989.
+It is a member of the League of Estonia Corporations.

+Symbols

+The motto of Korp!
+Sakala is One for all, and all for one!
+Its principles are natio, democratia and fraternitas, represented by the colors blue, violet, and white.
+Its main principles are national loyalty, patriotism, promoting education, healthy living, and physical recreation.